A Guide to “Les Puces”: The Oldest Flea Markets in Paris

-The story of Saint Ouen Fleamarket started in the 1870s when ragpickers, evicted from the center of Paris for insalubrity — in other words for being unwholesome and unhealthy - the ragpickers installed their bazar in Saint Ouen, situated in the capitals northern periphery.
+The story of the Saint Ouen flea market started in the 1870s when ragpickers, evicted from the center of Paris for insalubrity — in other words for being unwholesome and unhealthy — installed their bazaar in Saint Ouen, situated in the capital’s northern periphery.

-The first draft of the market was truly anarchic.
+The first version of the market was truly odd.
 Items, usually founds in upscale Parisian garbage, were piled directly on the dirt or towered in stacks alongside the road.
-To rectify this chaos, Saint Ouen’s municipality reorganized the settlement in several markets along Rue des Rosiers, providing the bric a brac dealers with water and electricity and the possibility to rent a wooden stand to display their goods.
+To rectify this chaos, Saint Ouen’s municipality reorganized it in several markets along Rue des Rosiers, providing the bric-à-brac dealers with water and electricity and the possibility to rent a wooden stand to display their goods.

-In 1908, with the opening of a metro station, Saint Ouen flea market's becomes a highly popular attraction, drawing in hundreds of Parisians each week, all thrilled by the eccentric displays and the opportunity for a good deal.
-With a steady flow of patrons to the fleamarkets “Guinguettes” — a type of small bar and restaurant where one could drink cheaply — and other entertainment venues began appearing.
-Music, above all Manouche Jazz, became a fundamental part of the faubourg or “suburban” atmosphere.
+In 1908, with the opening of a metro station, the Saint Ouen flea market became a highly popular attraction, drawing in hundreds of Parisians each week, all thrilled by the eccentric displays and opportunity for a good deal.
+With a steady flow of patrons to the flea markets “Guinguettes” — a type of small bar and restaurant where one could drink cheaply — and other entertainment venues began appearing.
+Music, above all “manouche jazz,” became a fundamental part of the faubourg or “suburban” atmosphere.

-Nowadays the flea market has changed, having grown more touristy, with entire sections selling nothing but T-shirts or new shoes.
+Nowadays the flea market has changed, having grown more touristy, with entire sections selling nothing but t-shirts and new shoes.
 But don’t be discouraged if you see only hippy jewelry and street-wear, it simply means you are in the wrong market.

-The best “Marchés” are to be founds in a labyrinthian set of streets all merging to Rue des Rosiers.
-The most ancient, Marchés Vernsaison, remains the closest to the old time antique hodgepodge that the flea market was a hundred years ago.
-Named after its founder Jules Romain Vernaison, this market and its tortuous alleys presents an unlimited variety of randomly wonderfully odd things: japanese woodcuts, dolls, hybrid taxidermy, china, ancient devices… the only rule being the perennial “early bird catch the worm" at least if you want to find treasures for reasonable price.
+The best “marchés” are to be found in a labyrinthine set of streets all merging to Rue des Rosiers.
+The most ancient — Marchés Vernsaison — remains the closest to the old time antique hodgepodge of a hundred years ago.
+Named after its founder Jules Romain Vernaison, this market and its tortuous alleys present an unlimited variety of randomly wonderfully odd things: Japanese woodcuts, dolls, hybrid taxidermy, China, ancient devices… the only rule being the perennial “early bird catches the worm,” at least if you want to find treasures for reasonable price.

-Marché Paul Bert possess a less anarchic layout and installations are more fastuous and artful.
-Some dealers's displays, like Pierre Bazalgues's, embrace a refined curiosity cabinet esthetic, provoking astonishment and pure visual pleasure.
-Rue Paul Bert is itself full of surprise: after a moment of tropical disorientation at the nearby Colonial Concept at No. 8 — a menagerie of taxidermy, fossils, and other natural wonders — you’ll find a thousand and one treasures at every price on the tables of the street sealers, from 60's french records to "Ex Ossibus" (from the bones) relics.
+Marché Paul Bert possesses a less arcane layout and its wares are more artful.
+Some dealers displays, like Pierre Bazalgues’, embrace a refined curiosity cabinet aesthetic, provoking astonishment and pure visual pleasure.
+Rue Paul Bert is itself full of surprises: after a moment of disorientation at the nearby Colonial Concept at No. 8 — a menagerie of taxidermy, fossils, and other natural wonders — you’ll find a thousand and one treasures at every price on the tables of the street sealers, from 1960s french records to ex ossibus (from the bones) relics.

-Visiting St Ouen Fleamarket on a spring Sunday, sitting at the terrace of a Manouche Jazz guinguette to sip a expresso, is for a lot of parisian people, a highly esteemed sunday ritual.
-Saint Ouen’s dreamlike, surrealist beauty created through an accumulation of mysteries and amazements, serves as an outdoor museum that gathers both curious object and curious people.
+Visiting Saint Ouen Fleamarket on a spring Sunday, sitting at the terrace of a manouche jazz guinguette to sip an espresso, is for a lot of Parisians a highly esteemed ritual.
+Saint Ouen’s dreamlike, surrealist beauty created through an accumulation of mysteries and amazements serves as an outdoor museum that gathers both curious objects and curious people.

-Above is a map of the various flea markets and below is a list of five of our favorite stops when visiting “Les Puces” or The Fleas as they are commenly called.
+Above is a map of the various flea markets and below is a list of five of our favorite stops when visiting “Les Puces” or “the Fleas” as they are called.

 No. 1: François Richard’s Scientific Devices and Odd Machinery - Marche Vernaison, Rue des Rosiers, Allee 3, Stand 107

-A charming flea market shop dedicated to scientific equipment and retrofuturistic apparati in general, it is something of a holy temple for obsolete modernity and a wonderful trip down a clanking, humming, hissing and wondrous memory lane.
-If you have questions about what anything is be sure to ask François.
+A charming flea market shop dedicated to scientific equipment and retrofuturistic objects, it is something of a holy temple for obsolete modernity and a wonderful trip down a clanking, humming, hissing and wondrous memory lane.
+If you have questions about anything, be sure to ask François.

 No. 2: Francois Daneck ‘s Colonial Concept - 8 rue Paul Bert, saint Ouen, Saint-Ouen